Javascript Menu by Deluxe-Menu.com

 It's usual to feel distracted in prayer, especially when there is a busy day ahead or something weighing heavily on us.
 Don't be discouraged when this happens to you!
 Simply recall your thoughts as soon as you realise that they are wandering, and make a renewed effort to focus.
 Don't start prayers over again - just acknowledge your weakness and ask for God's help.
 Even standing before your icons in prayer is a small offering of your time and effort to God - strive every day, with His help, to make that small offering to Him the best that it can be.

 People sometimes worry that they need a blessing from a priest to begin to pray, especially if they are saying what Orthodox Christians call the 'Jesus Prayer': Lord Jesus Christ, Son of God, have mercy on me, a sinner.
 There is no need to ask for a blessing to pray.
-If the Jesus Prayer is used as a simple and heartfelt prayer without hoping for anything more than what is actually asked for in the prayer – God’s mercy for me, a sinner - it’s hard to go wrong.
+If the Jesus Prayer is used as a simple and heartfelt prayer without hoping for anything more than what is actually asked for – God’s mercy for me, a sinner - it’s hard to go wrong.
 It's only when people try to use prayer in a mechanistic way to bring about some kind of higher state that there is any spiritual danger.

 Like daily prayer, fasting is an essential part of Orthodox Christian life.
 By fasting we practice faithfulness in small things so as to learn to be faithful in bigger things (Luke 16:10).
 Fasting also connects us in a simple way to the liturgical life of the Orthodox Church.